top of page

 Wood Blewits are edible mushrooms, characterized by its lilac to blue hues, is prolific from October to February, thriving in colder temperatures below 17 degrees Celsius.
 The cap starts lilac/blue and matures to a more brownish tone, while the gills remain lilac, purple, or blueish, becoming paler with maturity.
 The stem is typically bluey-purple, fibrous, and can be stout or thin, sometimes slightly bulbous at the base.
 The flesh mirrors the cap and gill colours, ranging from purple to blue.
 It's crucial to note that Wood Blewits must be cooked before consumption.

 Wood Blewits are saprobic, flourishing in leaf litter in woodlands, grasslands, hedgerows, and gardens.
-They are easily distinguishable from potentially confusing species by their distinctive lilac coloring.
+They are easily distinguishable from potentially confusing species by their distinctive lilac colouring.
 Careful identification is necessary to avoid confusion with similar Cortinarius species, and a spore print of off-white to pale pink aids in accurate identification.

 Wood Blewits are not only aesthetically pleasing but also versatile in the kitchen.
 They can be used for various dishes, drying well, and possessing a mushroomy and strong, slightly perfumey taste.
 Best suited for sautéing and pairing with meats, cheese, rice, and pasta, they maintain their distinctive bluish colour when young.